leto/hump-unit/README.markdown

-Screw.Unit is a Behavior-Driven Testing Framework for Javascript.
+Hump.Unit is a Behavior-Driven Testing Framework for Javascript.
 It features nested describes.
 Its goals are to provide:

 * a DSL for elegant, readable, organized specs;
 * an interactive runner that can execute focused specs and describes;